 Rev. Sandra currently serves as Associate Minister at Unity Temple on the Plaza, where she has been a member since 1980.
 She has also served on the Temple board of directors, as co-founder and founding president of Temple Toastmasters Club, taught in the adult and youth education programs, and was a member of the Chancel Choir.
 She is an Adjunct Professor with Webster University and Unity Urban Ministerial School, where she also serves on the Board of Directors, and since March 2017 as Interim Executive Director of the School.
+Sandra is a member of the Unity World Headquarters board of directors.

 Sandra retired in 2012 from a 42-year career in federal government.
 She has served on the boards of several non-profit organizations, including Delta Sigma Theta Sorority, Inc., Tuskegee Airmen, Inc., International Black Aerospace Council, and Sumner High School Alumni Association.
 She has received numerous awards and accolades throughout her career and for her dramatic monologues.